Screenplay Editing @ $2.30 Per Page

 Get a round of seamless editing.
 Screenplay editing service entails trimming and revising scenes for clarity where needed.
 Long scene headings, extraneous action lines, non-sequiturs, and rambling dialogue will be edited, using the editor's discretion, to improve the readability of the script.
 Some scenes will be cut if they do not serve the plot.
 We accept film and TV scripts, including shooting scripts and short scripts.
 The minimum script page requirement to use this service is 20 pages.
 We edit for pacing, continuity, emotional impact, and story logic.
 Please note this is not a co-writing or script feedback service.
 Our clients include represented screenwriters, authors, producers, and directors.

-Est. Turnaround Time: 7 business days for a script that is 120 pages or less, and is in proper industry script format.
+Est. Turnaround Time: 7 business days for a script that is 120 pages or less.
+The script must be written in proper format.

-The secret to good storytelling is not only in the writing but also in the editing.
+The secret to good storytelling is not just in the writing -- it's in the editing.
 If you are seeking highly skilled and dedicated screenplay editors to meticulously edit your film or TV scripts, get with us.
 We are an award-winning script consulting and editing company with clients worldwide.
 They include writers and filmmakers with deals at companies such as Creative Artists Agency, WME, Netflix, Lionsgate, Paramount Pictures, Showtime, HBO and other multi-media production companies.
 Some are industry professionals who have worked on TV shows and Oscar-winning animated feature films.

 We also edit TV pilot scripts.
 We have edited scripts that got picked up by investors -- and filmmakers who have directed and produced movies for Universal and Sony Pictures.
 We are the go-to place where writers, producers, and directors often go to get high-quality script editing at a reasonable rate.
 Our clients include award-winning filmmakers and writers, who are repped by literary agents and managers, who want a pair of keen eyes to edit their scripts.
 We have had clients use our editing services because their agents recommended us to them.

 What is Editing for Continuity?
-If a character is introduced as John, but his name inexplicably changes to Johnny or some random name in the next scene, we will correct it.
-Similarly, if a character's home is introduced in the story as a house, and the screenwriter refers to it as an apartment in the script for no reason, we will correct that for you as well.
-Your script will be in better shape after it gets through editing with us.
+If a character's home is written in the scene heading and scene description as a house, and the screenwriter later refers to it as an apartment by mistake, we will correct that for you as well.

 Our script editing price is based on scripts that demonstrate a good grasp of the English sentence structure and industry script format.
 Poorly formatted scripts and/or scripts with excessive grammar and spelling errors will require additional charges -- if you want us to correct them.